rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 ⚠️ _Use only as an escape hatch.
 Don't overuse these functions._

-In case you want to something unsupported by this binding for a specific platform, you can use `unsafeAddStyle` & `unsafeStyle`.
+In case you want to use something unsupported by this binding, you can use `unsafeAddStyle` & `unsafeStyle`.

 For example, if you want to have use `position: fixed` on the web, you can do the following